GabeScott/standard-works-vault/General Conference/2011 April - Become as a Little Child.md

 # Become as a Little Child

-*By By Jean A. Stevens - First Counselor in the Primary General Presidency*
+By Jean A. Stevens - *First Counselor in the Primary General Presidency*

 *Given in the April session of the 2011 General Conference*

+>*If we have a heart to learn and a willingness to follow the example of children, their divine attributes can hold a key to unlocking our own spiritual growth.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2011/04/become-as-a-little-child?lang=eng)